Veterinary surgeon

 Professional development

-An essential element of undergraduate training is extra-mural studies (EMS), where you'll complete a minimum of 38 weeks gaining real-life, hands-on work experience to enhance your university-based studies.
-For the latest information about this requirement, see RCVS Extra-mural studies (EMS).
+An essential element of undergraduate training is extra-mural studies (EMS), where you’ll complete a minimum of 30 weeks of real-life, hands-on work experience to enhance your university-based studies.
+This includes 10 weeks of animal husbandry EMS (AHEMS) and 20 weeks of clinical EMS.
+Students who started their degree before August 2024 are still required to complete 38 weeks in total (12 AHEMS + 26 clinical EMS).
+For the latest information, see RCVS Extra-mural Studies (EMS).

 - British Veterinary Association (BVA)